arthi2900/app1/SEARCH_FILTER_FEATURE.md

 # Search and Filter Feature - User Management

 ## Overview
 Added comprehensive search and filter functionality to the User Management page, allowing administrators to quickly find and filter users by multiple criteria.
+Includes a filtered records count display showing the number of matching results.

 ## Features Implemented